langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 - [Force calling a tool first](force-calling-a-tool-first.ipynb): Define a fixed workflow before ceding control to the ReAct agent
 - [Dynamic direct return](dynamically-returning-directly.ipynb): Let the LLM decide whether the graph should finish after a tool is run or whether the LLM should be able to review the output and keep going
 - [Respond in structured format](respond-in-format.ipynb): Let the LLM use tools or populate schema to provide the user.
 Useful if your agent should generate structured content
+- [Managing agent steps](managing-agent-steps.ipynb): How to format the intermediate steps of your workflow for the agent